deefour/authorizer/README.md

 ],
 ```

 The IoC container is responsible for instantiating a single, shared instance of the `Deefour\Authorizer\Authorizer` class.
-This is done outside the scope of a controller method, meaning the IoC container has no access to or knowledge of the `currentUser` method that may exist within a base controller.
+This is done outside the scope of a controller method, meaning the IoC container has no access to or knowledge of the `user()` method that may exist within a base controller.
 Because the API provided by the `Authorizer` does not expect a user to be passed, the service provider looks for configuration in an `app/config/authorizer.php` file on boot.
 At a minimum, the config must contain a callable `'user'` setting.

 ```php
 <?php